tfeb/star/README.md

 For an overview of Štar, see [here](https://www.tfeb.org/fragments/2024/05/15/an-iteration-construct-for-common-lisp/ "Štar: an iteration construct for Common Lisp"): this document is just the reference manual.

-At the time of writing, Štar itself is fairly complete.
+At the time of writing, Štar itself is probably fairly complete.
 The predefined iterators are less finished.
 Until this paragraph goes away you should use them with some caution: things may change in incompatible ways.
 I have tried to indicate the more flaky iterators below.

 ## Overview
 Štar is an iteration construct.
 That's all it is: it does not accumulate values, destructure bindings or do your washing.
 It doesn't do all those other things because there are better tools which do them already which can be used freely with Štar.
 Similarly there are no special magic conditional mechanisms: rather there are local functions which can skip to the next iteration or terminate the iteration, and you use these with normal conditional expressions.